You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Harcourt Purple Tiger

 Sixth-grade Science is the continuation of an intermediate introduction to the life, earth, and physical sciences.
 The most important part of teaching science is helping the student see the wonders of God’s world, and making him unafraid of the subject when he pursues in-depth science in later years.
 Children learn more from doing the experiments and investigations along with the reading of the textbook.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Earth Science Holt Science and Technology Earth Science, 2007 This course covers topics in geology, hydrology, oceanography, meteorology, and astronomy.
 The topics in the field of Earth Science sometimes present students and parents with controversial issues, including the origin of life on earth, formation of the universe (cosmology), and other issues.
 It is up to the parents as first teachers of their children to discuss these issues with their students and instruct the students in Church teaching.
 We have done our best to point out these controversial issues and to provide guidance on how to address them.
 For example, the topic of the Big Bang is studied in Quarter 4, Week 4, but Church teaching on this issue is addressed within the course plan.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Foreign Language